PhongTong/Air-and-Spaceport/README.md

 ---
 <a name="airport"></a>
-### 2: Airport
+### 2: Airport Layout

-**Description:** Proposed airport design for the "Air & Spaceport" concept.
+**Description:** Proposed airport layout design for the "Air & Spaceport" concept.
 The CAD model for the airport constitutes a medium-fidelity level of detail, including features such as a maintenance hangar, cargo terminal, central transportation hub, and fuel tanks, but lacking building interiors.
 Much of the tarmac design was inspired from pictures of Boston Logan, while the airport terminal itself resembles no particular airport.

 **Recording:** https://www.youtube.com/watch?v=7krY4PoerCE.